 Nationwide Children’s Hospital Holiday Toy Drive

-Due to COVID-19, Nationwide Children’s Hospital patients must remain in their rooms at all times for their protection, which means they feel more isolated and need more items to support their needs for play and normalization.
-The holiday toy drive is critical to helping the hospital meet that need.
+Because many patients at Nationwide Children’s Hospital must remain in their rooms due to health risks from the pandemic, the toys at the hospital are no longer being used in playrooms – instead, children play with and keep toys in their own rooms.
+This has created a greater need for toys, and the holiday toy drive is critical to helping the hospital meet that need.
 Explore top wish list items and other ideas that can be bought or made, as well as drop-off instructions, here.

 Columbus Humane Wish List

 There are so many ways to support animal welfare beyond adoption, and Columbus Humane makes it easy to get involved.
 Whether you’re able to give financially, you have time to volunteer on-site, or you can host a fundraiser at your workplace, there’s an option for everyone.
 Check out the details on their website.

 Franklin County Children’s Services Holiday Wish